JumpIfZero/public-wiki-and-bugs/howto.md

 Developer tools is a plugin that shows wide variety of different overlays which help you make your scripts.
 For example turning on "Game objects" on Developer Tools

 ![Game objects](https://i.imgur.com/DRE1uzD.png)

-make your screen look like this
+makes your screen look like this

 ![Objects overlay](https://i.imgur.com/510FbEF.png)

 With the help that tool you can find ObjectIDs quite fast.
 Using this information as an example, we could for example make automatic script that logs you out.
-Trigger on OBJECT_SPAWN 29715 (the bush in Lumbridge) => IDLE 600 (600 milliseconds) => Logout
+Trigger on `OBJECT_SPAWN 29715` (the bush in Lumbridge) => `IDLE 600` (600 milliseconds) => `LOGOUT`

 ![Result script](https://i.imgur.com/Duc33Hn.png)

 Kittykeys also contains integrated debug tab to help you develop scripts even faster.
 Debug tab has two sections - "General" and "Events".
 Sometimes it is needed to get the exact click of something or to understand what each click does.
 An example for that would be 1 ticking Karambwans at Myths Guild bank.
 Navigate to debug tab, click on general and then tick "Send clicks to chat".

-Now use your karambwan on the range - you will see something like `CUSTOM 25 0 3142 0 9764864`
-in your game chatbox.

-Number 25 is MenuActionID that represents clicking on widget that has target Number 0 in this case is "Use"
-Number 3142 is itemID for raw karambwan
-Number 0 second time means the position in the inventory.
-There are 28 inventory slots, where first slot is 0.
-Last slot is 27.
+Now use your karambwan on the range - you will see something like `CUSTOM 25 0 3142 0 9764864` in your game chatbox.
+First number 25 is MenuActionID that represents clicking on widget that has target.
+Number 0 in this case is "Use".
+Number 3142 is itemID for raw karambwan.
+Number 0 second time means the position of the item in your inventory.
+There are 28 inventory slots, where first slot is 0 and last slot is 27.
 Number 9764864 stands for WidgetID for inventory container.

 The "Events" part contains mostly the same things as Developer tools, however it has some extra options and is way easier to use.
 An example for getting data through the debug tab would be "ANIMATION_SELF" and making Armadyl godsword into Granite maul special attack.